open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/software/data-tools/neuromorphic-intermediate-representation/index.md

 ## Overview

 By defining a common set of computational primitives (like Leaky-Integrate-and-Fire neurons and convolutions), NIR allows researchers and developers to define a model once and then translate it to run on different backends without having to rewrite the model from scratch for each platform.
-This decouples the model definition from the hardware- or software-specific implementation details.
+This decouples the model definition from the hardware or software-specific implementation details.

 NIR is designed to be extensible and currently supports a range of popular SNN frameworks and hardware, including:
 -   **Simulators:** [Lava-DL](/neuromorphic-computing/software/snn-frameworks/lava/), [Nengo](/neuromorphic-computing/software/snn-frameworks/nengo/), [Norse](/neuromorphic-computing/software/snn-frameworks/norse/), [Rockpool](/neuromorphic-computing/software/snn-frameworks/rockpool/), [Sinabs](/neuromorphic-computing/software/snn-frameworks/sinabs/), [snnTorch](/neuromorphic-computing/software/snn-frameworks/snntorch/), [Spyx](/neuromorphic-computing/software/snn-frameworks/spyx/)